surfman-k/100DaysOfMLCode/README.md

 Day 4: Building a model using pandas and scikit-learn to predict the value of new houses as they enter a given market.

 Day 5: After building a model yesterday, today is time to learn about Model Validation as well as underfitting and overfitting!

+Day 6: Random Forest!
+Working with difficult decision trees.
+Also, decided to practice some tougher python algorithms on Codewars today!